 Game Development Studios

-Games Production and Computer Games Programming students have access to three dedicated Games Lab facilities, with Alienware computers with i7 processers, enabling you to develop Games to a highly professional standard.
-As part of these facilities, you will also have access to licenses for Unity, Maya, Unreal, Adobe and Visual Studio.
+Games Production and Computer Games Programming students have access to three dedicated Games Lab facilities, with high-end computers, enabling you to develop Games to a highly professional standard.
+As part of these facilities, you will also have access to licenses for Unity3D, Maya, Unreal, Adobe and Visual Studio.

 Our Computer Science laboratories provide computer workstations for students to use, with four interconnected computing laboratories with HP PCs running Windows/Linux.